Raymond Davies Hughes: Collaboration

 Sometime in 1944 Hughes was stripped of his privileges and confined to a POW camp, where he was eventually liberated by the advancing Soviet forces in April 1945.
 While awaiting transport to Britain he was arrested and charged with voluntarily aiding the enemy while a POW.

 Court-martial

 Hughes appeared before a court-martial held at RAF Uxbridge in August 1945, where he pleaded not guilty to 11 charges of assisting the enemy, including a charge of giving money to British Free Corps recruiters, an SS unit composed of British and Allied POWs.
-He was cleared of six of the charges but found guilty of the remaining five, three of which carried a potential death sentence.
+Haferkorn was a witness, and said that Hughes turned out to be unsuitable for a role in propaganda since he could not write grammatically and had a speech defect because of missing teeth.
+Hughes was cleared of six of the charges but found guilty of the remaining five, three of which carried a potential death sentence.
 However, he was eventually sentenced to five years' hard labour, which was subsequently reduced to two years following an appeal for clemency.

 He died in Cheltenham, having become a businessman.

 Popular culture

 Hughes' story was retold in the play Radio Cymru written by Wiliam Owen Roberts, which was produced by the Dalier Sylw theatre company.